Chnapy/tabbouleh/README.md

   - **Field type inference** - Type of the field JSON Schema can be inferred from its TypeScript type.

-  - **Non-opinionated** - Tabbouleh is not linked to any other libraries.
+  - **Non-opinionated** - No link to any other libraries.
 Choose the validator you want, the form generator you want, they just have to work with JSON Schema format which is quite generic.

+  - **Back & Front** - Tabbouleh works in the same way with Node or in a Browser environment, it doesn't matter !
 ---

 - [Install](#install)